Odawara District

 Matlock opened the door.
 "G'night," he called back.

-They rode back to the station plaza, side by side.
-The narrow residential streets gradually widened and filled with the lights and noise of the city center.
+They rode back to the station plaza.
+The narrow residential streets gradually widened and filled with the lights and noises of the city center.
 Taxis were parked in long rows in front of the train station.
-The missionaries stopped in front of a half-block of pachinko parlors and video arcades to wait for the light.
-They got off of their bikes and moved out of the way of the crowds.
+The missionaries stopped in front of a half-block of pachinko parlors and video arcades to wait for the light to change.

 "Well?" asked Thackeray.